a1phanaught/Project_CRS_VB_NET_2022/README.md

 Executable and Access database file located in /ProjectDemoCRS/bin/Debug

 For emailing, you can change them in ProjectDemoCRS1.2\ProjectDemoCRS\EmailStudentSlip.vb to any email you'd desire.
-You can get password by going to Google > Mangae Your Account > On the search bar, type App Password > Select App > Select Device > Generate
+You can get password by going to Google > Manage Your Account > On the search bar, type App Password > Select App > Select Device > Generate